-- 5.6.1 The maximum delay allowed, computed from the respective signals as recorded by the ADR or ECU, between the accelerator pedal position input signal and the corresponding output demand being achieved is 50ms. - 5.6.2 Teams may be required to demonstrate the accuracy of the engine configurations used by the ECU. - 5.6.3 The maximum throttle target map in the ECU may only be used to avoid throttle target oscillations when the change of torque is small for a change of throttle position.
-It must not be used to artificially reduce the maximum engine torque.
+- 5.6.1 The maximum delay allowed, computed from the respective signals as recorded by the ADR or ECU, between the accelerator pedal position input signal and the corresponding output demand being achieved is 50ms. - 5.6.2 Teams may be required to demonstrate the accuracy of the engine configurations used by the ECU. - 5.6.3 Engine control must not be influenced by clutch position, movement or operation. - 5.6.4 The idle speed control target may not exceed 4,000rpm. - 5.6.5 A number of engine protections are available in the ECU.